OliverO2/kotlin-test-framework-prototype/README.md

-## A Kotlin Test Framework Prototype
+## A Kotlin Multiplatform Test Framework Prototype

-This prototype aims to explore a flexible but concise test framework architecture.
+This prototype aims to explore a flexible but concise Kotlin Multiplatform test framework architecture.

+The goal: Testing Kotlin like Kotlin – native everywhere, productive, fun.
+Will this help us get there?

 ### Features